 Along with our construction partners and supported by ecologiQ, we're committed to identifying ways to use more recycled materials across all major road upgrades, in line with the Victorian Government’s Recycled First Policy.
 The policy, being delivered by ecologiQ, requires contractors on road and rail projects to optimise the use of recycled and reused content.

-Recycled First is being implemented across future Victorian Big Build projects as well as Department of Transport projects from 2022.
+Recycled First is being implemented across future Victorian Big Build projects as well as Department of Transport and Planning (DTP) projects from 2022.

 ecologiQ Greener Infrastructure Conference

 The inaugural ecologiQ Greener Infrastructure Conference will be held on 6-7 September at the Melbourne Convention Centre.
 The conference is a vitally important event that will bring together all sections of the industry to enable conversation and action towards increasing the use of recycled materials in transport infrastructure projects and the broader construction sector.